simonhui1/CTA-TimeGuard/README.md

 ![2](./images/DPL.png)

 The Green Line has the most occurences of delayed trains.
+Below is an image of the Green Line.

 ![3](./images/cta_GREEN.png)

-This is the Green Line.

 ![4](./images/DBS.png)